Linear Actuator

 - Install two U-brackets: one on each short-beam outer tube spanning the middle of the bed.

-- The U-bracket nearest the power board must be at least 2″ away from the edge of the board, or wiring may be difficult to connect/disconnect.
+- The U-bracket nearest the power board must be at least 2″ away from the edge of the power board, or wiring may be difficult to connect/disconnect.
+Leaving too much of a gap will result in more visible wiring before it enters the cable conduit.

 - Install only one U-bracket (on the short-beam outer tube with the power board).